ome/omero-guide-orbit/docs/orbit_manual.rst

 Description:
 ------------

 Orbit Image Analysis is a free open-source software with the focus on quantification of big images like whole slide scans.
 It offers sophisticated image analysis algorithms.
-Of those, tissue quantification using machine learning techniques, object / cell segmentation, and object classification are the basic ones.
+Of those, tissue quantification using machine learning techniques, object/cell segmentation, and object classification are the basic ones.
 For more details, go to \ http://www.orbit.bio/\ .

 We show:

 -  How to connect Orbit to OMERO

--  How to open an image using Orbit user interface from OMERO
+-  How to open an image using Orbit user interface from OMERO.

--  How to create classes in Orbit, draw ROIs, train, segment and detect objects in Orbit
+-  How to create classes in Orbit, draw ROIs, train, segment and detect objects in Orbit.

--  How to save a “model” of the trained sequence from Orbit to OMERO
+-  How to save a “model” of the trained sequence from Orbit to OMERO.

 -  How to write a script which

-   -  Retrieves the saved model from OMERO to Orbit and
+   -  Retrieves the saved model from OMERO to Orbit.

-   -  Executes the model on a part of an image
+   -  Executes the model on a part of an image.

-   -  Does the segmentation and draws ROIs around the segmented objects
+   -  Does the segmentation and draws ROIs around the segmented objects.

-   -  Saves the ROIs on the original image in OMERO
+   -  Saves the ROIs on the original image in OMERO.

 Setup:
 ------